ishaq/SimplePDF/README.md

 ## Usage

 To run the example project, clone the repo, and run `pod install` from the Example directory first.
-Or run `pod try SimplePDF`.
+Or run `pod try SimplePDFSwift`.

+** NOTE:** Pod for this library is called `SimplePDFSwift`, Please note that pod named `SimplePDF` is a different library.

 ## Requirements